Health Education Programs

 Freedom From Smoking

 Learn how to overcome your nicotine addiction while working with a certified facilitator in a small group setting.
-This includes cigarettes, cigars, smokeless tobacco, and vaping.
-This program is comprised of eight sessions over seven weeks and includes a participant workbook and other informative materials.
+This includes cigarettes, cigars, smokeless tobacco and vaping.
+This program is comprised of 8 sessions over 7 weeks and includes a participant workbook and other informative materials.
 Participants must attend the first session.

 Virtual Sessions (Zoom)

-$25 payable at end of the first session
+$25 payable at the end of the first session

 To register, contact Karen Fiume: